23 - 24 June 2026

 - Explain the detail of the project and its potential positive impact on New Zealand Primary Industries

-- Explain how this technology innovation will support New Zealand Agriculture to be more effective and efficient, whilst adding value.
+- Agriculture to be more effective and efficient, whilst adding value

 - Show evidence of how this technological innovation has been instrumental in satisfying the rural/farming sector.

-Food, Beverage and Fibre Producer Award
+Food, Beverage and Fibre Product Award

 Nominations must address the following:

-- Why have you nominated this producer?
+- Why have you nominated this product?

 - Provide evidence of considerable growth in either product sales or consumer engagement within the last 12 to 18 months